-The total hourly labour cost increases by 1.1 % on an annual basis.
+In the second quarter of 2023, the hourly labour cost increased by 8.6% on an annual basis.

 Purpose and brief description